adonisjs/hash/README.md

 3. Wraps the hash output to a [PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md), this allows upgrading user passwords, when the underlying configuration changes.

 ## Usage
+> The bcrypt driver doesn't work with Node v12 yet.
+We are waiting for bcrypt open issues to get fixed.

 Install the package from npm registry as follows:

 ```sh